-(4) If a member stands down from their position on the committee prematurely, the relevant group representatives in the Senate shall nominate another person to be a member for the remainder of the term.
-Paragraphs 2 and 3 shall apply mutatis mutandis.
+(5) If a member stands down from their position on the committee prematurely, the relevant group representatives in the Senate nominate a suitable person to be a member for the remainder of the term.
+Paragraphs 2 and 3 apply mutatis mutandis.

-(5) The ombudspersons serve as advisory members on the committee for good academic practice pursuant to the provisions laid down in Section 12.
+(6) The ombudspersons within the meaning of Section 12 serve as advisory members on the committee for good academic practice.
 Ombudspersons cannot simultaneously be members of the committee within the meaning of paragraph 2.

-(6) The names and school affiliation of the members of the committee for good academic practice are published on the University of Oldenburg website.
+(7) The names and school affiliation of the members of the committee for good academic practice are published on the University of Oldenburg website.